 Fat - the facts

-As part of a healthy diet, we should try to cut down on food that is high in saturated fats and trans fats, and replace some of them with unsaturated fats.
+As part of a healthy diet, we should try to cut down on foods and drinks high in saturated fats and trans fats, and replace some of them with unsaturated fats.

 - fatty cuts of meat

 - meat products, including sausages and pies